MrSaints/awesome-unicorn/README.md

 - Create automated tests (to remove deadlinks)
 - Ease sorting / filtering / searching

 Essentially, I am using this as my web design / development bookmark manager and what I intend on creating is a simple boilerplate for that.
+It is hence, part of a much larger project.

 In the future, it should be easy to write tools to import / export bookmarks (e.g. a Chrome extension) while leveraging on Git version control.